cariasmartelo/webcrawler_metroscubicos/README.md

 of this is a structure similar to a "tree" of markets.
 With this structure, the market crawl is also performes recursivelly, crawling and scrapping those markets that do not have submarkets.

-distance.py: This code takes the results of the crawler and assigns to those properties that have latitude and longitude the distance to the closest metro station, using the estaciones-metro.json and the number of public goods within 5 km dnue_inegi_09.csv.

-prediction.py: This code takes the dataset with the distance measures assigned and performs the predictive algorithms.
-Uses 2/3 of the data as training and 1/3 as test.
-This code relies heavily in the scikit package.